Pagudpud, Ilocos Norte Tricycle Tour

 It was refreshing to finally get a view of Kabigan Falls.
 The waterfalls had a respectable height of 67 feet and a cool (literally) pool perfect for a swim.
 It started to drizzle while I was taking photos … argh!
 It seems the perfect weather I enjoyed since morning was over.

-Self-portait at Kabigan Falls
+Self-portrait at Kabigan Falls

 Patapat Viaduct

 The Patapat Viaduct was another 15 minutes from the jump-off point at Kabigan Falls.
 I was definitely more excited to visit the Patapat Viaduct than the famed beaches of Pagudpud.
 It was aesthetically simple and, like most bridges in the Philippines, very utilitarian-looking.
-I loved it though!
+I loved it, though!
 Even before seeing it with my own eyes, I’ve always wanted to take photos of the Patapat Viaduct.
 The curvy road and repeating vertical lines of bridge structure coupled with the breathtaking view of the rugged coast was making a strong connection to my photographer self.
 I was happy that the sky became cloudy, a stark contrast from the clear blue skies just a few hours ago.
 I liked the gritty feel of the dark clouds hovering over the deserted coast.

 Making our way through the Patapat Viaduct